intsystems/-BMM-MDL-for-language-models/docs/variational.md

 ## 🚀 Usage Guide

-Below is a step-by-step guide to implementing Bayesian Agents belief approach using an MLP configuration.

-In the example, we will solve a task of POS-tagging, however it can be applied to classification task as well.
+Below is a step-by-step usage example of the Variational MDL probing for POS-tagging task

 ```python
 from problib.mdl.variational_probing import VariationalProbingModel